zhou-pz/PIsomap/README.md

 The software uses two different bytecode sets, one for arithmetic circuits and one for boolean circuits.
-The high-level code slightly differs between the two variants, but we aim to keep these differences a at minimum.
+The high-level code differs between the two variants.
+Most computation functionality is available in both, but binary circuits are lacking some input-output functionality.

 In the section on computation we will explain how to compile a high-level program for the various computation domains and then how to